nredick/messaging/SMS/README.md

 ## Repository Organization

-This repository contains requirement.txt and the messenging script.
+This repository contains requirement.txt and the messaging script.

 - sms_msg.py